My name is Albertina. I am 18 years old. I live in Zambia with my mother, my grandmother and my siblings.

 A trained ChildFund Zambia volunteer diagnosed Fenny with malaria and referred her to the local health clinic for urgent treatment.
 This story details her experience with malaria, how she was nursed back to health, and the life-saving power of a single net.

-On the way to clinic, it started pouring down with rain, and Fenny started to lose hope.
+On the way to the clinic, it started pouring down with rain, and Fenny started to lose hope.

 “We got soaked,” Fenny says.
 “I thought then that my time had come to die, but mummy said whether we are soaked or not, we are going to the clinic.”

 Upon seeing Fenny’s condition, the long line of people waiting at the clinic let Fenny and her mother Gertrude pass.